 Create and Send an SMS Marketing Message

-Learn how to create and send SMS marketing messages to your subscribed contacts.
+Learn how to create and send marketing text messages to your subscribed SMS contacts.